davxy/jam-conformance/fuzz-proto/README.md

 - **Full state retrieval:** When a state root mismatch is detected the fuzzer attempts to fetch the whole state from the target to produce a comprehensive fuzz report.
+- **PVM Tracing:** If PVM Tracing is supported by the target (via `feature-pvm-tracing`), the fuzzer may attempt to resolve disputes in accumulation state root matches with a `GetExecutionTrace` message for which  the target must respond with a `ExecutionTrace`, containing a subset of steps.
+See **PVM Tracing** below for details.

 ### Protocol Session